GothenburgBitFactory/tw.org/content/support/faq.md

     error while loading shared libraries: libgnutls-deb0.so.28: cannot open shared object file: No such file or directory

 Gnutls was already installed and had been working on my 15.10 installation for some time now.
-I attempted to fix it by uninstalling and reinstalling gnutls, but it still doesn\'t work.
+I attempted to fix it by uninstalling and reinstalling gnutls, but it still doesn't work.

 Your Taskwarrior was built using a version of GnuTLS that is no longer installed.
 If you built Taskwarrior from source, then rebuild.